Biden pitching partnership after tough stretch with allies

 French President Emmanuel Macron has recalled France’s ambassadors to the U.S. and Australia for consultations in Paris.
 France’s foreign minister, Jean-Yves Le Drian, said Australia and the United States had both betrayed France.
 Biden and Macron are expected to speak by phonein the coming days, a French government spokesman said.

-“It was really a stab in the back,” he said.
+“It was really a stab in the back,” Le Drian said.
 “It looks a lot like what Trump did.”

 Biden administration and Australian officials say that France was aware of their plans, and the White House promised to “continue to be engaged in the coming days to resolve our differences.”